stonepros/stone/doc/rados/configuration/general-config-ref.rst

 ``chdir``

-:Description: The directory Ceph daemons change to once they are
+:Description: The directory Stone daemons change to once they are
               up and running.
 Default ``/`` directory recommended.

 :Type: String